newoceaninfosys/strapi-hook-handlebars/README.md

 }
 ```

-More information in the Koa ejs module https://github.com/newoceaninfosys/koa-hbs#options
+More information in the Koa handlebars module https://github.com/newoceaninfosys/koa-hbs#options

 ## Usage